btbest/gsoc-guidance/ideas-list.md

 1. (Very hard) Most workflows contain some parts that cannot handle a change in image size within a running workflow.
 This means that once the user changes a particular scale, and then continues in the workflow, they cannot go back and change the scale anymore.
 To fix this, you would need to gain a relatively deep understanding of our custom computation backend (lazyflow).
 2. (Hard) Frontend: To train a classifier on a different scale than the one the viewer is displaying to the user, we would need to separate the current concept of the "active scale" into a "labeling scale" and a "computation scale" in the gui.
 Involves PyQt and lazyflow, but mostly PyQt.
 3. (Hard) Backend: The operators involved in loading data would need the same separation of the "active scale" concept.
 Involves PyQt and lazyflow, but mostly lazyflow.
-4. (Hard) Research: There is no clear "best" way to handle cross-scale machine learning.
-We have done some tests with one sample image dataset, but would need to run them on more datasets.
-We have more candidate datasets, but they require manual creation of ground-truth label images.
-Involves napari, jupyter notebooks and some machine learning outside of ilastik.

 * Skills involved: Python language, PyQt, scikit-image, scikit-learn
 * Difficulty: Hard